 These headphones have integrated volume controls.
 You can easily pick and drop calls.
 The 15+ hour talk time is my favorite feature from this set.
 I was able to take over my extra night shift and listen to some music and podcasts.
 The sound quality is bearable, only if there are no machines working on the side.

 I’ve had these Elgin earbuds for over a week now, and they work far too well under the price listed.
 The reason why I give them a go was because of the audio quality noise-canceling feature.

 It is safe to say they didn’t disappoint.
 The noise-canceling quality was supportive to block out the blower’s noise for hours on end and I could just look over other things.
 It has a 27-decibel rating of NRR and is OSHA compliant.

-Unlike Dewalt’s headphone, it has a slimmer neckband which is equally solid but it is not adjustable.
+Unlike Dewalt’s headphones, it has a slimmer neckband which is equally solid but it is not adjustable.
 Could only stay at a place for about 7 minutes of me sitting like a statue, otherwise, it’s too dangling.
-The eartips are made out of soft material, so you can just wear them for hours on end.
+The ear tips are made out of soft material, so you can just wear them for hours on end.